Juniva616/quiz/README.md

 ![The screenshot for screens less than 768px](https://juniva616.github.io/quiz/readme-files/md-768px.png)

-- On mobile phones and smartphones the order of images and videos changes from row to column, allowing the user to see them clearly.
+- On mobile phones and smartphones the order of images and videos changes from row to column, allowing the user to see them clearly on one screen without scrolling.

  ![The screenshot for mobile phones](https://juniva616.github.io/quiz/readme-files/md-412.png)

-- All changing pages of the site looks good and readable on all types of devices.
+- All changing pages of the site look good and readable on all types of devices.

-Validation
+## Validation
-HTML validation
+### HTML validation
 The site has passed validation on https://validator.w3.org/ without any errors or warnings to show.

-CSS validation
+### CSS validation
 The CSS code has passed validation on https://jigsaw.w3.org/css-validator/ without any warnings or errors.

-Lighthouse reports
+### Lighthouse reports
 I have tested the site with LightHouse and here is the results.

 ![The screenshot for Lighthouse report](https://juniva616.github.io/quiz/readme-files/md-litehouse.png)

 The site accessibility is 100, the same good results are for Performance, Best Practices and CEO.

-Fixed bugs
+### Fixed bugs
+When I tested the quiz on screen sizes for mobile phones I noticed that the quiz took a few screens to scroll down to the score area.
+It was not comfortable for users, so I make the right image invisible on the small screens.
+It does not influence the functionality of the quiz and improves comfort of use.

-Unfixed bugs
+### Unfixed bugs
 No unfixed bugs.

-Deployment
+## Deployment
 The site has been deployed to Pages on GitHub.
 For that I chose my project depository, went to Settings section, on the left bar chose Pages, in the Source section chose the option Branch: main, confirmed it with clicking the button Save and on the blue field the URL appeared where my project was deployed.

 The URL on GitHub with my project is https://github.com/Juniva616/quiz